-This week I gathered up all our small pets (two 9 week old kittens, two adult male cats, and our two Cowdogs) and took them to the vet for their yearly checkup and shots.
-Driving in a truck with all the pets was a little nerve racking (I felt like a bad joke…One Prairie Wife, four cats and two dogs drive off in a truck…) but we made it the vet without a problem and we shuffled all the animals through.
-Thankfully they were all pretty relaxed and well behaved.
+This week I gathered up all our small pets (two 9-week-old kittens, two adult male cats, and our two Cowdogs) and took them to the vet for their yearly checkup and shots.
+Driving in a truck with all the pets was a little nerve-racking (I felt like a bad joke…One Prairie Wife, four cats and two dogs drive off in a truck…) but we made it to the vet without a problem, and we shuffled all the animals through.
+Thankfully, they were all pretty relaxed and well-behaved.
 You can see by the pic that they thoroughly enjoyed the fresh Fall air and sun as they waited for their turns!
-When it came time to check on our CowScottie I mentioned that she had lost a lot of weight recently.
-I wasn’t too concerned because she still had a great attitude and besides spending a lot of time chasing rabbits, she had been snacking on cat food rather than dog food lately.
-As our vet felt her stomach she looked up at me and I knew immediately that something was wrong.
+When it came time to check on our CowScottie I mentioned that she had recently lost a lot of weight.
+I wasn’t too concerned because she still had a great attitude, and besides spending a lot of time chasing rabbits, she had been snacking on cat food rather than dog food lately.
+As our vet felt her stomach, she looked up at me and I knew immediately that something was wrong.

-Long diagnosis short CowScottie has a lump on her spleen and the cancer has already moved into her heart.
+Long diagnosis short CowScottie has a lump on her spleen, and the cancer has already moved into her heart.
 Our vet gave her 6-8 months to live.
-The Cowboy and I are firm believers in quality of life when it comes to our pets so she gave me a list of symptoms to watch for.
+The Cowboy and I are firm believers in the quality of life regarding our pets, so she gave me a list of symptoms to watch for.
 We decided to keep in touch and decided together when the right time to put her down would be.
-I was upset, and guilt ridden.
+I was upset and guilt-ridden.
 After all, our relationship with CowScottie has been a bit rocky.
-We’ve had her for 9 years and in true Terrier style she’s proven a bit stubborn and naughty.
-We’ve had our moments of frustration, but she has always been amazing with the Cowkids.
-As luck would have it, in the last few years she has finally become a good dog in every way.
+We’ve had her for 9 years, and in true Terrier style, she’s proven a bit stubborn and naughty.
+We’ve had our moments of frustration, but she has always been excellent with the Cowkids.
+As luck would have it, in the last few years, she has finally become a good dog in every way.

 This wasn’t our first circle of life talk with The Cowkids.
 The new kittens are here because two of our other barn cats died this year.
 One didn’t look both ways before she crossed the highway, and the other one was bitten by a rattlesnake (or that’s our best guess).
 The Cowkids know that our job is to take care of our pets the best we can while they are with us.
 We’ve taught them that God decides the length of our lives and that all pets go to heaven…

-It was a hard talk, and a sad day here on the Prairie.
+It was a hard talk and a sad day here on the Prairie.
 This badge is one that never seems easier to earn.
-The only light is, I know that this truth and honesty has helped their understanding when we’ve had friends and family members pass away.
-As hard as it is to loose a pet, we all know we will always have the sweet memories.
-In time while the pain never goes away, it will be easier to bear.
+The only light is I know that this truth and honesty have helped their understanding when we’ve had friends and family members pass away.
+As hard as it is to lose a pet, we all know we will always have sweet memories.
+In time, while the pain never disappears, it will be easier to bear.

 How do you deal with the death of a pet?